sixeyed/dak4.net/slides/sections/prod-config.md

 Environment variables are the simplest.
 They're fine for individual values which are different between environments.

-The updates [reference-data-api.yml](./k8s/prod-config/reference-data-api.yml) uses an environment variable for the database connection string.
+The updated [reference-data-api.yml](./k8s/prod-config/reference-data-api.yml) uses an environment variable for the database connection string.
 Not a great option but simple to demonstrate (Kubernetes uses double-underscores as separators instead of the usual colons).

 _Deploy the API - its behaviour is the same:_